 - Based on a collection of over 2000 human temporal bones prepared and studied in the Otopathology Laboratory at the Massachusetts Eye and Ear Infirmary

-- Scratch off code on inside cover provides password access to website with updated content and videos – Register for access to supplementary content with password
+- Scratch off code on inside cover provides password access to website with updated content and videos.
+The supplementary content is temporarily unavailable while the site is updated.

 Part I. Anatomy, Physiology and Pathophysiology